Lobang King

-Lobang King (我是Lobang King) is a Singaporean comedy drama which aired on Channel 8 in 2003.
+Lobang King (我是Lobang King) is a Singaporean sitcom which aired on Channel 8 in 2003.
 It is a spin-off of the popular long-running series Don't Worry, Be Happy (敢敢做个开心人), which had just ended its sixth and final season.

 Chew Chor Meng, Huang Wenyong and Tracer Wong remain from the original series.
 Irene Ang of "Phua Chu Kang" fame and former Star Search finalists Jeff Wang, Joey Ng and Zen Chong joined the cast.

-Synopsis
+Plot

 Chew Chor Meng and Huang Wenyong return as the "kiasu" Ah Bee and his penny-pinching uncle Kim Lye respectively.